 Key Club International

 Key Club is the oldest and largest service program for high school students.
 It is a student-led organization that teaches leadership through service to others.
-Members of the Kiwanis International family, Key Club members build themselves as they build their schools and communities.
-Key Club has approximately 260,000 members in approximately 5,000 clubs.
-Key Club is represented in 36 countries.
+As members of the Kiwanis International family, Key Club members build themselves as they build their schools and communities.
+Key Club has approximately 250,000 members in approximately 5,000 clubs.
+Key Club is represented in 38 countries.

 Florida District of Key Club International, Inc.

-The Florida District of Key Club is one of 34 districts that make up Key Club International.
-It is comprised of more than 20,000 members in over 400 clubs within the state of Florida and the Cayman Islands.
+The Florida District of Key Club is one of 38 districts that make up Key Club International.
+It is comprised of more than 20,000 members in over 400 clubs within the state of Florida, the Cayman Islands, and Turks and Caicos.
 Formed in 1939, Florida was the first district in Key Club.
-Its board of trustees consists of 49 student members and is advised by 18 adult members on the Kiwanis Committee on Key Club.
-The Florida District of Key Club is a Florida registered corporation and approved by the U.S. Internal Revenue Service as a section 501(c)(3) charitable organization with tax exempt status.
+Its Board of Trustees consists of student members and is advised by adult members on the Kiwanis Committee on Key Club.
+The Florida District of Key Club is a Florida registered corporation and approved by the U.S. Internal Revenue Service as a section 501(c)(3) organization with tax exempt status.

 Key Club is an international student-led organization which provides its members with opportunities to provide service, build character and develop leadership.